Caryl Chessman

-Caryl Whittier Chessman (May 27, 1921 – May 2, 1960) was a convicted robber, kidnapper and serial rapist who was sentenced to death for a series of crimes committed in January 1948 in the Los Angeles area.
-Chessman was charged with 17 counts and convicted under a loosely interpreted "Little Lindbergh law" – later repealed, but not retroactively – that defined kidnapping as a capital offense under certain circumstances.
+Caryl Whittier Chessman (May 27, 1921 – May 2, 1960) was a convicted robber, kidnapper, serial rapist, and writer who was sentenced to death for a series of crimes committed in January 1948 in the Los Angeles area.
+Chessman was charged with 17 counts and convicted under a loosely interpreted "Little Lindbergh law" that defined kidnapping as a capital offense under certain circumstances.
 His case attracted worldwide attention, and helped propel the movement to end the use of capital punishment in the state of California.

-While in prison, Chessman was considered vexatious, with one judge writing in 1957, "[Chessman is] playing a game with the courts, stalling for time while the facts of the case grow cold."
+While in prison, Chessman filed numerous legal actions of dubious merit that led to him being considered vexatious.
+One judge wrote in 1957: "[Chessman is] playing a game with the courts, stalling for time while the facts of the case grow cold."
 Chessman wrote four books, including his 1954 memoir Cell 2455, Death Row.
 The book was adapted for the screen in 1955 and stars William Campbell as a character modelled after Chessman.

 He was executed in California's gas chamber in 1960.

 Early years

 Chessman was born Carol Whittier Chessman (CAROL was, at the time, a popular name for boys of Danish descent; Chessman himself later changed the spelling to CARYL) in St. Joseph, Michigan, the only child of Serl Whittier and Hallie Lillian (née Cottle) Chessman, both devout Baptists.
 In 1922, the family relocated to Glendale, California.
-Chessman's father became despondent after failing at each of a series of jobs, and attempted suicide twice.
-In 1929 Chessman's mother was paralyzed in a car accident.
+Chessman's father became despondent after failing at a series of jobs, and attempted suicide twice.
+In 1929, Chessman's mother was paralyzed in a car accident.
 As a child, Chessman had asthma, which left him weak, and he also contracted encephalitis, which he later claimed changed his personality.
-After recovering he began to rebel against his parents' strict Baptist upbringing by committing petty crimes.
+After recovering, he began to rebel against his parents' strict Baptist teachings by committing petty crimes.
 The family was hit hard by the Depression, and Chessman later recalled that he stole food and other items as an adolescent to help his parents.

-In July 1937 Chessman was caught stealing a car and sent to Preston School of Industry (also known as Preston Castle), a reform school in Northern California.
+In July 1937, Chessman was caught stealing a car and sent to Preston School of Industry (also known as Preston Castle), a reform school in Northern California.
 He was released in April 1938, only to return a month later after stealing another car.
-In October 1939 Chessman was sent to the Los Angeles County Road Camp after yet another car theft.
+In October 1939, Chessman was sent to the Los Angeles County Road Camp after yet another car theft.
 It was there that he met a group of young criminals known as the "Boy Bandit Gang."
 After his release from the road camp he joined the gang and, in April 1941, was arrested in connection with a number of gang-related robberies and shootouts with police.
 As the gang's leader, Chessman was convicted of robbery and sent to San Quentin State Prison, then transferred to the California Institution for Men in Chino.
 He escaped in October 1943 but was arrested a month later.
 Convicted on another robbery charge, Chessman was sentenced to five years to life and served the minimum, mostly at Folsom State Prison.
 He was released in December 1947 and returned to Glendale.